firedintern/firedintern/README.md

 previously from microsoft. ended up going deep in fintech/crypto, this is my 3rd cycle.

-went through blockchain.com, pyme dao (40k+ MAU), and sunrise where i led the $RISE token launch and raised $3M. now i'm building DYORX on Solana, digitizing savings circles with DeFi yields delivered via WhatsApp. shipping open source crypto tools on the side.
+went through blockchain.com, pyme dao (40k+ MAU), and sunrise where i led the $RISE token launch and raised $3M. now i'm i've been working on DYORX on Solana, digitizing savings circles with DeFi yields delivered via WhatsApp. shipping open source crypto tools on the side.

 6+ years in blockchain, DeFi, tokenomics and i still think 90% of crypto products are overbuilt and underused.